MicrosoftDocs/entra-docs/docs/identity/users/groups-change-type.md

 ## Change membership type for a group (PowerShell)

 > [!NOTE]
-> To change dynamic group properties you will need to use cmdlets from **the preview version of** [Azure AD PowerShell Version 2](/powershell/azure/active-directory/install-adv2).
+> To change dynamic group properties you will need to use cmdlets from **the preview version of** [PowerShell Version 2](/powershell/azure/active-directory/install-adv2).
 You can install the preview from the [PowerShell Gallery](https://www.powershellgallery.com/packages/AzureADPreview).

 Here is an example of functions that switch membership management on an existing group.
 In this example, care is taken to correctly manipulate the GroupTypes property and preserve any values that are unrelated to dynamic membership.